LouisRaverdy/flutter-maplibre-gl/README.md

 [![Flutter CI](https://github.com/maplibre/flutter-maplibre-gl/actions/workflows/flutter_ci.yml/badge.svg)](https://github.com/maplibre/flutter-maplibre-gl/actions/workflows/flutter_ci.yml)
 [![Generate docs](https://github.com/maplibre/flutter-maplibre-gl/actions/workflows/generate_docs.yml/badge.svg)](https://github.com/maplibre/flutter-maplibre-gl/actions/workflows/generate_docs.yml)

-> ``⚠️`` Current notice: the repository has been transferred to the @maplibre organization.
-You shouldn't see any negative effects, as GitHub automatically redirects references from the old URL to the new URL.
-Please see [#221](https://github.com/maplibre/flutter-maplibre-gl/issues/221) for more information.

 This Flutter plugin allows to show **embedded interactive and customizable vector maps** as a Flutter widget.

 For the Android and iOS integration, we use [maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native).
-For web, we rely on [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js).
 This project only supports a subset of the API exposed by these libraries.

 This project is a fork of [https://github.com/tobrun/flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), replacing its usage of Mapbox GL libraries with the open source [Maplibre GL](https://github.com/maplibre) libraries.